gcause/OpenNNFX/README.md

 that condenses all that knowledge.

-My name is Grant Cause and I have been a member of the NNFX community for quite some time and was looking for a way of giving back to the NNFX community and hence OpenNNFX was created.
+My name is Grant Cause and I have been a member of the NNFX community for quite some time and was looking for a way of giving back to the NNFX community and hence <a href="https://opennnfx.com" target="_new">OpenNNFX</a> was created.

 Please note I am not associated or affiliated with the No Nonsense Forex or Stonhill Forex brands in any way.